yanfeng17/xiaozhi-esphome/README.md

 > * Save and install again, choose “Plug into this computer,” wait for the firmware to compile, download, and use ESPHome Web to install it via USB.
 >   This only happens the first time, when the partition table needs to be updated.
 Future updates can be done wirelessly.

-Video going through the esphome install of devices Sorry video removed by youtube and my account blocked. strange world we live in.
+Video going through the esphome install of device was emoved by youtube and my account blocked. strange world we live in.
 [▶️ Download the install video](https://github.com/RealDeco/xiaozhi-esphome/raw/main/install-xiaozhi-esphome.mp4?raw=true)